Saturday, April 28, 2018

 now and for ever.

-• John 14, 7: To know Jesus is to know the Father.
-The text of today’s Gospel is the continuation of that of yesterday.
-Thomas had asked: “Lord we do not know where you are going, how can we know the way?”
+• John 14:7: To know Jesus is to know the Father.
+The text of today’s Gospel is the continuation from yesterday.
+Thomas had asked: “Lord we do not know where You are going, how can we know the way?”
 Jesus answers: “I am the Way, I am Truth and Life!
-No one can come to the Father except through me.”
-And he adds: “If you know me, you will know the Father too.
-From this moment you know him and have seen him”.
+No one can come to the Father except through Me.”
+And He adds: “If you know Me, you will know the Father too.
+From this moment you know Him and have seen Him”.
 This is the first phrase of today’s Gospel.
-Jesus always speaks of the Father, because it was the life of the Father which appeared in all that he said and did.
+Jesus always speaks of the Father, because it was the life of the Father which appeared in all that He said and did.
 This constant reference to the Father provokes Philip’s question.

-• John 14, 8-11: Philip asks: “Lord, show us the Father and then we will be satisfied!”
-This was the desire of the disciples, the desire of many persons of the communities of the Beloved Disciple and it is the desire of many people today: What do people do to see the Father of whom Jesus speaks so much?
-The response of Jesus is very beautiful and is valid even now: “Have I been with you all this time, Philip, and you still do not know me!
-Anyone who has seen me has seen the Father!”
+• John 14:8-11: Philip asks: “Lord, show us the Father and then we will be satisfied!”
+This was the desire of the disciples, the desire of many in the communities of the beloved disciple and it is the desire of many people today: What do people do to see the Father whom Jesus speaks so much?
+The response of Jesus is very beautiful and is valid even now: “Have I been with you all this time, Philip, and you still do not know Me!
+Anyone who has seen Me has seen the Father!”
 People should not think that God is far away from us, distant and unknown.
-Anyone who wants to know how and who God the Father is, it suffices that he looks at Jesus.
-He has revealed him in his words and gestures of his life!
-“I am in the Father and the Father is in me!”
-Through his obedience, Jesus identified himself totally with the Father.
-At every moment he did what the Father asked him to do (Jn 5, 30; 8, 28-29.38).
-This is why, in Jesus everything is revelation of the Father!
-And the signs and the works are the works of the Father!
+Anyone who wants to know who God the Father is, it suffices that he look at Jesus.
+He has revealed Him in His words and the actions of His life!
+“I am in the Father and the Father is in Me!”
+Through His obedience, Jesus identified Himself totally with the Father.
+At every moment He did what the Father asked Him to do (Jn 5:30; 8:28-29.38).
+This is why, in Jesus, everything is a revelation of the Father!
+And the signs and works are the works of the Father!
 As people say: “The son is the face of the father!”
-This is why in Jesus and for Jesus, God is in our midst.
+This is why in Jesus, and for Jesus, God is in our midst.

-• John 14, 12-14: The Promise of Jesus.
-Jesus makes a promise to say that his intimacy with the Father is not his privilege only, but that it is possible for all those who believe in him.
-We also, through Jesus, can succeed in doing beautiful things for others as Jesus did for the people of his time.
+• John 14:12-14: The Promise of Jesus.
+Jesus makes a promise to say that His intimacy with the Father is not His privilege only, but that it is possible for all those who believe in Him.
+We also, through Jesus, can succeed in doing beautiful things for others as Jesus did for the people of His time.
 He intercedes for us.
-Everything that people ask him for; he asks the Father and always obtains it. as long as it is to render service.
-Jesus is our advocate, he defends us.
-He leaves but he does not leave us defenceless.
-He promises that he will ask the Father and the Father will send another advocate or consoler, the Holy Spirit.
-Jesus even says that it is necessary for him to leave, because otherwise the Holy Spirit will not be able to come (Jn 16, 7).
-And the Holy Spirit will fulfil the things of Jesus in us, if we act in the name of Jesus and we observe the great commandment of the practice of love.
+Everything that people ask Him for; He asks the Father and always obtains it, as long as it is to render service.
+Jesus is our advocate.
+He defends us.
+He leaves but He does not leave us defenseless.
+He promises that He will ask the Father and the Father will send another advocate or consoler, the Holy Spirit.
+Jesus even says that it is necessary for Him to leave, because otherwise the Holy Spirit will not be able to come (Jn 16:7).
+And the Holy Spirit will fulfill the things of Jesus in us, if we act in the name of Jesus and we observe the great commandment of the practice of love.